commodityvectors/circus/docs/source/contributing.rst

 testsuite under the different supported python versions.

-Please use : http://issue2pr.herokuapp.com/ to reference a commit to an existing circus issue, if any.
+Please use : http://issue2pr.herokuapp.com/ to reference a commit to an existing cvec_circus issue, if any.

 Avoiding merge commits
 ======================